You’re seeing our new BaptistCare brand. Same care and services, with a fresh new look as we continue updating our websites.

 Flexible Learning Options

-Flexible Learning Options support young people who have disengaged from school, or are at risk of disengagement, to reconnect with education and build essential life skills.
+Flexible Learning Options (FLO) support young people who have disengaged from school, or are at risk of disengaging, to reconnect with education and build essential life skills.
+Through individualised case management, blended learning and practical training opportunities such as the Bean Buggy program, we create adaptive learning environments that encourage participation, independence and renewed confidence.

 Out of Home Care